juliensnz/sacrifice/STORY.md

 ### Explanations

-A people faithful to its Gods will tend to find a religious explanation of every event.
-A people which trust its ruler will understand and support its choices.
+A people faithful to its Gods will tend to find a religious explanation to every event.
+A people which trust its ruler will understand and support its decisions.

 The villagers must trust (TRUST SIGN) in you Jarl.
 But they also have faith (FAITH SIGN) in the Gods.